MicrosoftDocs/learn/learn-pr/azure/design-for-performance-and-scalability/includes/3-optimize-network-performance.md

 ![ExpressRoute](../media/expressroute-connection-overview.png)

-Once again looking at Lamna's scenario, they decide to further improve end user experience for those who are in their facilities by provisioning an ExpressRoute circuit in both Australia East and West Europe, giving their end users a direct connection to their booking system and ensuring the lowest latency possible for their application.
+Once again looking at Lamna's scenario, they decide to further improve end-user experience for users who are in their facilities by provisioning an ExpressRoute circuit in both Australia East and West Europe, giving their end users a direct connection to their booking system and ensuring the lowest latency possible for their application.

 ## Summary